 Was Agen Kolar the First Jedi Palpatine Ever Killed?

-So, here’s the big question: was this the first time Palpatine killed a Jedi with his own hands?
-You might be surprised to find out that, yes, canon suggests this was indeed the first time.
+So, here’s the big question—was this really the first time Palpatine killed a Jedi with his own hands?
+Believe it or not, yes.
+Canon suggests that moment in Revenge of the Sith was the first time he actually struck down a Jedi himself.

 Palpatine’s Killing of the Jedi Marks the Beginning of the Sith’s Rise